Flabadafadis/WSRE-Cold-Calls/v3/README.md

 ## Core Script

 **Opener**
-“Hey, I’m **Jared**.
-I work with a licensed agent here in Florida.
-Quick real‑estate question: would you consider selling a place you own, or probably not right now?”
+“Hello, my name is [NAME].
+I work with a licensed agent here in [CITY].
+Quick question: would you consider selling the property at [ADDRESS], or probably not right now?”
 → If they ask who you are: jump to [Who is this?](#who-is-this)
 → If they ask how you got the number: [How did you get my number?](#how-did-you-get-my-number)
 → If they ask which property: [Which property are you talking about?](#which-property-are-you-talking-about)